ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 - In another scenario, you might want to initially set your file storage at a higher IOPS level to expedite a data upload.
 After the upload completes, you can reset storage to 5 IOPS/GB for normal operations.
 Also, you might want to increase your file share's IOPS during peak times for your application and decrease IOPS during off-peak hours.

 When your share uses the [dp2](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile) profile, share IOPS can range from 100 to 96,000.
 You can specify your IOPS value with minimal restrictions.
+IOPS can be adjusted multiple times until the maximum or minimum limit is reached.

    For the 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share that is accessed by one client is limited to 48,000 IOPS.
    {: note}

 When your file share uses the [Deprecated]{: tag-red} [custom](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-custom) share profile, the IOPS range is based on the file share size.
 * For example, for a file share that's 25 GB, you can increase IOPS anywhere in the range 100-1,000 IOPS with a custom profile.
 If you later [increase the size of a file share](/docs/vpc?topic=vpc-file-storage-expand-capacity) to the next highest band, you can increase the IOPS again.
+IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
 * Or you can switch from a custom profile to an IOPS tier profile.
 The IOPS tier selection is restricted by the file share size.
 When you move from a custom profile to any tiered profile, billing is updated, and the IOPS is adjusted according to the profile.

 When your file share uses one of the [Deprecated]{: tag-red} [tiered share profiles](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-v2-profiles), you can adjust your IOPS limit by: